PART 2 - UNRAVELING THE TRAUMA

 The Fishbowl

-My life seems to be a series of jumping from one fish bowl to another, swimming around, acclimating to the temperature, and then getting bumped out to begin another series of events.
+My life seems to consist of jumping from one fishbowl to another, swimming around, acclimating to the temperature, and then getting bumped out to begin another series of events.

-But, before we get on to “My Life in the Fishbowl”, I want to insert here, THIS IS THE HARDEST WRITING PROJECT I’VE EVER ATTEMPTED!
+But, before we get on to “My Life in the Fishbowl,” a metaphor for the confidential issues I’m about to disclose that are typically shrouded in silence, I want to insert here THAT THIS IS THE MOST CHALLENGING WRITING PROJECT I HAVE EVER ATTEMPTED!

-But I’m here.
-Right now.
-I’m here for ALL those I love, and have loved me.
+I’m here for ALL those I love and have loved me.

 “Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God.”
 2 Cor.
 1:3-5